 What is Chromotherapy

 Chromotherapy, or color therapy, is the practice of using the colors on the visible light spectrum to improve a person’s physical and mental health.
 Chromotherapy is noninvasive, and has become more popular in recent years, as spas and natural health practitioners offer more ways for people to experience color therapy.
 Chromotherapy is not the same as red light therapy or other forms of clinical light therapy.
-In this article, we’ll explain what chromotherapy is, how it works, and what the benefits of chromotherapy are.
+In this article, we’ll answer common questions about chromotherapy: what is chromotherapy, how does it work, and what are the benefits?
 We’ll also differentiate chromotherapy from red light therapy and explain which method is backed by more evidence.

 What is Chromotherapy?